-With the capacity to carry less than a 10% flood (10-year) event, Upper Penitencia Creek has spilled its banks at least seven (7) times since Valley Water began preparing flood reports in 1967.
+With the capacity to carry less than a 10% flood (10-year event), Upper Penitencia Creek has spilled its banks at least seven (7) times since Valley Water began preparing flood reports in 1967.
 Damaging flood events occurred in 1978, 1980, 1982, 1983, 1986, 1995, and 1998, impacting many homes, businesses and surface streets.

-- Preferred project provides up to 1% flood protection to approximately 8,000 homes, schools and businesses. - Locally funded-only project provides 1% flood protection to 1,250 parcels, including the new Berryessa BART station. - Restores/enhances ecological and riparian habitat - Reduces sedimentation and maintenance requirements - Improves water quality in Upper Penitencia and Coyote creeks - Provides opportunities for recreation improvements consistent with the City of San José and Santa Clara County Park master plans - Addresses climate change
+- Preferred project provides up to 1% flood protection to approximately 8,000 homes, schools and businesses. - Local-funding-only project provides 1% flood protection to 1,250 parcels, including the new Berryessa BART station. - Restores/enhances ecological and riparian habitat - Reduces sedimentation and maintenance requirements - Improves water quality in Upper Penitencia and Coyote creeks - Provides opportunities for recreation improvements consistent with the City of San José and Santa Clara County Park master plans - Addresses climate change

-- 1. Preferred project with federal and local funding: Construct a flood protection project to provide 1% flood protection to 8,000 parcels. - 2.
-With local funding only: Construct a 1% flood protection project from Coyote Creek confluence to Capital Avenue to provide 1% flood protection to 1,250 parcels, including the new Berryessa BART station.
+- 1. Preferred project with federal and local funding: Construct a flood protection project to provide 1% (100-year) flood protection to 8,000 parcels. - 2.
+With local funding only: Construct a 1% (100-year) flood protection project from Coyote Creek confluence to Capital Avenue to provide 1% (100-year) flood protection to 1,250 parcels, including the new Berryessa BART station.

-Geographic area of benefit: San Jose
+Geographic area of benefit: San José